stagerightlabs/symfony-starter/README.md

 In this project Tailwind has been configured to analyze the template folder and automatically generate a css file that only includes the classes that are actually in use.
 There is a docker service running a file watcher so this compilation process happens entirely behind the scenes.
 You should be able to add a class in a template file, save it and then see the change in the browser after you refresh.

 Tailwind uses [PostCSS](https://postcss.org/) under the hood, which opens up the possibility for including other cutting edge CSS features in this project as well.
 There are numerous PostCSS plugins available that bring a wide array of features to the table.

+The compiled CSS file will not be tracked by git.
+It will need to be regenerated on each deployment.

+## Javascript

+This project uses [esbuild](https://esbuild.github.io/) to compile javascript assets.
+It is smaller and faster than webpack or other similar tools.
+It also handles modern javascript features very well and it will let you control what level of ECMAScript compatibility you want in your final output file.
+A docker service has been set up to monitor the `assets/js/app.js` file and recompile it whenever changes have been made.
+This file is the main entrypoint for Javascript in this project; any additional Javascript added to the project will need to be loaded into that file.
+It is also possible to set up additional entry points that can be compiled into separate javascript files.

+This project also comes with [Alpine.js](https://alpinejs.dev/) pre-installed.
+Alpine.js is an excellent modern replacement for JQuery that embraces standard browser APIs and modern ECMAScript features.
+There is a healthy plugin system available as well.
+By design Alpine components are defined directly in HTML, but it is also possible to create them with separate javascript files and then load them into the HTML when instantiating a component.

+The compiled JS file will not be tracked by git.
+It will need to be regenerated on each deployment.